Camelot

 Camelot-HarrisLondon Cast, 1982 (Varese Sarabande) 1 out of 5 stars (1 / 5) Richard Harris, who starred as King Arthur in the movie of Camelot, toured extensively in the role.
 By the time he recorded this London cast album, his performance was as petrified as aged wood, and anything that was good about his characterization in the film had been obliterated.
 The concept of the Lerner-Loewe musical was to portray King Arthur as a young, vibrant leader, not a stodgy old monarch.
 When Harris made the film, he was an attractive, sexually vital, youngish actor; when he returned to the part on tour years later, his age completely subverted the story.
 In this recording, Harris rasps his way through the jaunty title song and delivers an over-the-top performance more appropriate to the dusty old Shakespearean actor in The Fantasticks.
 By the end of the album, he is indulging in vocal histrionics that are ludicrous.
 Fiona Fullerton as Guenevere sounds quite lovely, but Robert Meadmore as Lancelot is no baritone; his voice has a bleating, high-tenor timbre that’s jarring.
 All in all, this recording is of little value except as one of the most unintentionally comedic cast albums of all time.
 Ultimately, Harris himself chisels its epitaph when, at the end, he screams insanely: “R-U-U-N-N, BOY!
 R-U-U-U-N-N-N!!!!” — G.A.

 Broadway Cast, 2023 (Broadway Records) 1 out of 5 stars (1 / 5) This cast album is somewhat more enjoyable in its own right than the production that yielded it, which was a near-complete misfire — primarily due to the bizarre direction of Bartlett Sher and the too-clever-by-half, aggressively post-modern rewrite of Alan Jay Lerner’s book that Aaron Sorkin crafted for this show, which many consider a classic despite its flaws as originally written and conceived.
-Nor are the performances of the leads good enough to compensate.
+Nor are the performances of the leads of this Lincoln Center Theater revisal good enough to compensate.
 Following a bland reading of the overture led by musical director/conductor Kimberly Grigsby, Andrew Burnap’s King Arthur comes across in “I Wonder What the King is Doing Tonight” and the title song as a sweet, young guy of the type you might find in a Hallmark holiday TV movie.
 Phillipa Soo as Guenevere does an overall fine job with “The Simple Joys of Maidenhood,” and having her sing this song to Arthur, rather than to the audience as a musical monologue, was one of the few good ideas in this production.
 Jordan Donica’s virile baritone makes a strong first impression with “C’est Moi,” and Soo and company give us an enjoyable run-through of “The Lusty Month of May” — except for an annoying slow-down at the extended “tra-la” section.
 “Take Me to the Fair,” in which Guenevere responds so negatively to Lancelot’s personality upon their first meeting that she goads three of the knights to seriously injure or even kill him in the jousts, is done well enough, but this huge blot on the score should have remained forever cut from Camelot (as it was during the run of the original production).
 Burnap offers an ineffective performance of a severely truncated version of “How Handle a Woman,” and while Donica’s “If Ever I Would Leave You” is delivered with gorgeous sound, this classic Broadway love song is self-indulgently overacted here, damaged further by the singer’s questionable phrasing choices at the slow tempo set by the conductor.
-Taylor Tresnch as Mordred gives a pointed-enough rendition of “The Seven Deadly Virtues,” which is followed by one of the most unsatisfying tracks on this recording: “What Do the Simple Folk Do?,” sunk by a lack of wit, charm and chemistry in the performances of Burnap and Soo, not to mention the addition of some groan-inducing Sorkin dialogue.
-(At least the full ending of “Simple Folk” is heard here; incredibly, it was cut from the production itself, thereby nullifying the entire point of the song.)
+Taylor Tresnch as Mordred gives a pointed-enough rendition of “The Seven Deadly Virtues,” which is followed by one of the most disconcerting tracks on this recording: “What Do the Simple Folk Do?,” sunk by a lack of wit, charm, and chemistry in the performances of Burnap and Soo, not to mention the addition of some groan-inducing Sorkin dialogue.
+(At least the full ending of “Simple Folk” is heard on this recording; incredibly, it was cut from the production itself, thereby nullifying the entire point of the song.)
 Most of the solo voices in “Fie on Goodness” are not quite adequate — and fie on whoever is responsible for instructing or allowing the “How we roared and brawled in Scotland” soloist to grandstand by holding a high note beyond all reasonable measure.
-The decision to take “I Loved You Once in Silence” away from Guenevere and hand it to Lancelot might have seemed better justified if Donica hadn’t chosen to over-inflect this lovely song as a syrupy pop ballad.
+The decision to take “I Loved You Once in Silence” away from Guenevere and hand it to Lancelot might have seemed better justified if Donica hadn’t chosen to over-inflect this song as a syrupy pop ballad.
 “Guenevere” is fairly exciting here at a brisk tempo, peppered with new dialogue that’s not half bad, but Burnap’s performance of the final scene is as weak as one might have expected, given what has come before it.
-All in all, this cast album is an unnecessary addition to the discography. – Michael Portantiere
+All in all, this cast album is an unnecessary and unsatisfying addition to the discography. – M.P.